 CHILD PSYCHOLOGY TRACK

-(Note for applying to the Child Track: Applicants usually apply to only one of the four concentrations listed below but may apply to more than one if a rationale is clearly outlined in their cover letter.)
+(Applicants generally apply to only one of the four Concentrations but may apply to more than one if the rationale is clearly outlined in their cover letter)

-A complete description of each rotation offered is provided under each Track.
+A complete description of each Concentrations and rotations offered is provided under each Track.

-Both Adult and Child Tracks afford interns the opportunity to integrate the multiple roles and responsibilities of a Clinical Psychologist in a health care setting.
-Interns learn through clinical experiences in outpatient settings, inpatient units, community settings, and through didactic seminars, readings, and with opportunities to participate in ongoing research within their specific rotations.
+The Adult and Child Tracks afford interns the opportunity to integrate the multiple roles and responsibilities of a Clinical Psychologist in a health care setting.
+Interns learn through clinical experiences in a variety of settings and didactic seminars, with opportunities to participate in ongoing research within their specific rotations.
 All interns participate in weekly core seminars designed to expose them to both basic and advanced concepts in clinical practice, including individual and cultural diversity, ethics and professionalism, and theories and methods of supervision.

-The Duke University Medical Center Internship adheres to a policy of nondiscrimination in recruitment and retention of interns on the basis of gender, race, ethnicity, sexual orientation or other personal characteristics that are irrelevant to success in an internship.
-The Duke University Medical Center Internship strives to maintain an environment of equal acceptance and respect for individuals regardless of personal, racial, or ethnic background.
+The Duke Psychology Internship adheres to a policy of nondiscrimination in recruitment and retention of interns on the basis of gender, race, ethnicity, sexual orientation or other personal characteristics that are irrelevant to success in an internship.
+The Duke Psychology Internship strives to maintain an environment of equal acceptance and respect for individuals regardless of personal, racial, or ethnic background.